Alison Bryant - Treasurer

 Michel Thomas - Chairman

-Michel (or Mike as he is also known!) is aged 67 and has supported the gulls for the last 50 years.
+Michel (or Mike as he is also known!)
+Has supported the gulls for the last 50 years.
 He is married with two children and is a retired primary school and sports' teacher.
 Having also previously trained in Torquay to be a hotel manager, been a local taxi proprietor as well as being an ongoing company director (property, tourism and exports).
-He subsequently, in more recent years, has been teaching English as a foreign language.
+He subsequently, in more recent years, has taught English as a foreign language.
+He is now enjoying retirement and having more time to support his beloved Gulls!

 Robin Causley - Vice Chairman